Greetings my friends and welcome back Rushland Boy, having more fun than a human being should be allowed to have.

 It is a business.

-There are there are certain human characteristics and traits that one must have to rise to the top in it.
+There are certain human characteristics and traits that one must have to rise to the top in it.

 Well, what these qualifications ought to be.

-Well, uh, and and that's true in in a sense, but constitutionally speaking, if a person can uh for short order cook can handle the uh running for president and get elected president, he's qualified to be president.
+Well, and that's true in a sense, but constitutionally speaking, if a person can handle running for president and get elected president, he's qualified to be president.

 Look, I know exactly what you're saying.

-Is Bill Buckley once said that he would rather be governed by the first one hundred names in the Boston phone book than by the faculty at Harvard.
+Bill Buckley once said that he would rather be governed by the first 100 names in the Boston phone book than by the faculty at Harvard.

 Say that again?

-Bill Buckley once said he would rather be governed by the first one hundred names found in the Boston phone book than the Harvard faculty.
+Bill Buckley once said he would rather be governed by the first 100 names found in the Boston phone book than the Harvard faculty.

 And you're basically saying the same thing.

-These people that rise to the pit of professionalism, the peak of professionalism and in politics, uh, are disingenuous.
+These people that rise to the pit of professionalism, the peak of professionalism in politics, are disingenuous.

 I mean, it is what it is.